J-R-Oliver/go-commando/README.md

 ...to add a commit [Git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to your local machine.

 An automated pipeline job has been [configured](.github/workflows/build.yml) to lint commit messages on a push.

+## GitHub Actions

+A CI/CD pipeline has been created using [GitHub Actions](https://github.com/features/actions) to automated tasks such as linting and testing.

+### Build Workflow

+The [build](./.github/workflows/build.yml) workflow handles integration tasks.
+This workflow consists of two jobs, `Git` and `Go`, that run in parallel.
+This workflow is triggered on a push to a branch.

+#### Git

+This job automates tasks relating to repository linting and enforcing best practices.

+#### Go

+This job automates `Go` specific tasks.